Transforming Our Lives Through Urban Design

 Charles Montgomery is an award-winning author, urbanist, and leader of a consultancy building more happiness into cities.
 He is the author of the book Happy City, about which The New York Times wrote: “Happy City is not only readable but stimulating.
 It raises issues most of us have avoided for too long.
 Do we live in neighborhoods that make us happy?
 That is not a silly question.
 Montgomery encourages us to ask it without embarrassment, and to think intelligently about the answer.”

 “Charles Montgomery offers a convincing, cogent argument for using happiness as an urban design lens.
-During his time in Halifax, Charles provided constructive ideas and thoughtful comments to help our city achieve its potential as a place where people can experience the best of what urban life has to offer.
-He is a passionate and effective speaker and folks here loved what he had to say.”— Mike Savage, Mayor of Halifax
+During his time in Halifax, Charles provided constructive ideas and thoughtful comments to help our city achieve its potential as a place where people can experience the best of what urban life has to offer.”— Mike Savage, Mayor of Halifax

 He has advised and lectured planners, students, and decision-makers across the USA, Canada, the UK, Saudi Arabia, and Mexico.
-He also creates experiments that challenge us to see our cities—and ourselves—in entirely new ways.
-Montgomery’s Home for the Games initiative led hundreds of people to follow his example and open their homes to strangers during the Vancouver 2010 Olympics.
+Montgomery also creates experiments that challenge us to see our cities—and ourselves—in entirely new ways.
+His Home for the Games initiative led hundreds of people to follow his example and open their homes to strangers during the Vancouver 2010 Olympics.
 Working with the BMW Guggenheim Lab and the citizens of New York City, he transformed an empty lot into a machine to maximize feelings of altruism.
-Whether it is empowering people to re-imagine a city street using hundreds of giant building blocks, or challenging them to hug complete strangers, each experiment is driven by insights in the science of human wellbeing.
-Montgomery’s work ultimately nudges us out of our comfort zone to find a hopeful new vision for cities of joy.
+Whether it is empowering people to re-imagine a city street using hundreds of huge building blocks, or challenging them to hug total strangers, each experiment is driven by insights in the science of human wellbeing.
+Montgomery’s work nudges us out of our comfort zone to find a hopeful new vision for cities of joy.